tateoeng/V/README.md

-V takes a .res file as input and outputs a webGL-enabled html file, yielding a visualization of the unit cell.
+V takes a .cif file as input and outputs a webGL-enabled html file, yielding a visualization of the unit cell.

 V implies the presence of three.js.